hbctraining/scRNA-seq/lessons/merged_SC_marker_identification.md

 		- could return a lot of metabolic/ribosomal genes due to slight differences in metabolic output by different cell types, which are not as useful to distinguish cell type identities
 - `min.diff.pct`: minimum percent difference between the percent of cells expressing the gene in the cluster and the percent of cells expressing gene in all other clusters combined.
 	- **Cons:** could miss those cell markers that are expressed in all cells, but are highly up-regulated in this specific cell type
+- `min.pct`: only test genes that are detected in a minimum fraction of cells in either of the two populations.
+Meant to speed up the function by not testing genes that are very infrequently expressed.
+Default is 0.1.
+	- **Cons:** if set to a very high value could incur many false negatives due to the fact that not all genes are detected in all cells (even if it is expressed)

 You could use one or the other of these arguments or both.
 By default this function will return to you genes that exhibit both positive and negative expression changes.
 Typically, we opt for keeping only the positive changes.
 The code to find markers for each cluster is shown below. **We will not run this code, however we will revisit this function a little bit later in the lesson.**